 Cherry blossom season isn’t the only time to roll out your mat and prepare your basket with edible goodies!
 Whether it’s a sunny, breezy spring day; a hot summer afternoon; or a cool day in autumn, there’s always a good excuse to have a picnic (except during winter).
-Here are some spots to consider for your next picnic:
+Here are some of the nicest picnic spots in Tokyo to consider for your next day out.

 1. Yoyogi Park